Fsu0413/QQtPatcher/README.md

 But this work is hard to fit my need which is to handle cross builds of Qt.
 Since then, I started reinvented the wheel, in order to fit my need.

+## For Users of Qt 5.14 or later
+Qt 5.14 introduced a feature that Qt can be compiled to relocatable binaries.
+According to their changelog this feature is enabled by default.
+So QQtPatcher will not support Qt 5.14 or later.
+Please use "-feature-relocatable" for configure to build your Qt library.

 ## Building
 You'll need a STATIC BUILD OF Qt5(after 5.6) and a recent compiler which supports C++11 in order to build QQtPatcher.
 Only Qt5Core is needed.